life-points/website/content/posts/2018-04-17-natural-products-you-can-feel-good-about.md

 **Soap**: [Dr. Bronners Organic Castile Soap](https://amzn.to/2vk9XkP) I use the Peppermint and Hemp brand and it still suds up, which is important to me.

-**Makeup**: [Aunaturalecosmetics ](https://www.aunaturalecosmetics.com/?gclid=Cj0KCQjwttbWBRDyARIsAN8zhbK0zTnI-9mPvxUy8kENL_4HKSlH-sC38zfHmwgzVTdlWj4VYDHgpj4aAkQpEALw_wcB)I don't wear too much makeup, but when I do, I go with their products.
+**Makeup**: [Au Naturale Cosmetics ](https://www.aunaturalecosmetics.com/?gclid=Cj0KCQjwttbWBRDyARIsAN8zhbK0zTnI-9mPvxUy8kENL_4HKSlH-sC38zfHmwgzVTdlWj4VYDHgpj4aAkQpEALw_wcB)I don't wear too much makeup, but when I do, I go with their products.
 I use their lipstick, foundation, and eyeliner.
 I have the Ruby lipstick, Sand Cream foundation, and eyeliner pencil in Night.
 It is on the pricey side, but it lasts a surprisingly long time.
 I love that they are part of the clean beauty revolution.

 **Mascara:** I get my mascara from CVS and it is a  natural one.
 [Physicians Formula Mascara](https://amzn.to/2vsebad) is the one I use.
 Somehow I always get coupons for a big discount on it.
 Subscribe to the CVS e-mails and you can save a lot.